 Now because tattooing has been tribal, I can’t say she’s the first.
 But she’s the first on record female professional tattoo artist in the United States.

 Putting herself on display as well as her amazing work changed the world of tattooing.
-The world wasn’t just made up of men getting and giving tattoos, Maud showcased an unbridled independence and self expression for women.
+The world wasn’t just made up of men getting and giving tattoos, Maud showcased unbridled independence and self-expression for women.